Signs and Symptoms of Anxiety Disorders

 - Skin Rashes: Dryness, psoriasis, and skin rashes are very common stress and anxiety disorder symptoms.
 The person may experience eczema-like skin rashes around the neck, face, and scalp.
 Many health stores supply natural products like emollient creams that are very helpful in alleviating itchiness, dryness, and rashes.

 - Eye Soreness: Anxiety causes a reduction in the lubrication in the eyes as a result of body fluids being diverted to other parts of the body during the fight or flight reaction.
 This can cause the person to experience dryness and discomfort around the eyes.
-Eye drops can be bought at any pharmacy and are very effective at relieving these anxiety disorder symptoms.
+Eye drops can be bought at any pharmacy and are very effective at relieving this type of manifestation of anxiety.

-- Mouth Dryness: Dry mouth is also caused as a result of fluids being diverted elsewhere during the fight or flight response.
+- Mouth Dryness: A dry mouth is also caused as a result of fluids being diverted elsewhere during the fight or flight response.
 Drink lots of water to relieve the dryness.
 Sucking on boiled sweets is also effective.

 - Depersonalization and Derealisation: Some of the more distressing anxiety disorder symptoms - these symptoms affect how a person perceives his or her awareness.
 Depersonalization is the feeling or sensation that one is experiencing the world outside their own body.
-Derealization creates the feeling of being in a dream-like state and vision may appear foggy, as if one is viewing the world through a thin layer of fog or smoke.
-Although these anxiety disorder symptoms may feel extremely unpleasant, they are not signs of any sinister illness; so don’t give them any credit.
-They will pass when your anxiety begins to subside.
+Derealization creates the feeling of being in a dream-like state and vision may appear foggy.
+Although these anxiety disorder symptoms may feel extremely unpleasant, they are not signs of any sinister illness.
+Read more here → Understanding Depersonalization and Derealization.

 - Unsteadiness or Dizziness: As noted above, anxiety is like a badly wired piece of machinery.
 The human body functions through electric impulses which, when in an anxious state, become hyper-charged, abnormal, and confused, creating a variety of strange anxiety disorder symptoms.
 Neurons fly about the brain in a state of hyperactivity in an attempt to alert the sufferer that he or she is meant to be frightened and should prepare to run or defend (fight or flight).
 These confused neurons may cause a person to feel dizzy or unsteady, somewhat like a vertigo-type feeling.

 - Agoraphobia: Often agoraphobia is described as a fear of wide open spaces, but this is not entirely accurate as this term covers a much broader definition.
 While agoraphobia may affect people in wide spaces, it can have just as much of an effect on people in more confined areas.
-So a better way to define agoraphobia is to say that it is a fear of any area or place which is perceived or believed to be away from a place of safety.
+So a better way to define agoraphobia is to say that it is a fear of any area or place that is perceived or believed to be away from a place of safety.
 Agoraphobia can be extremely debilitating and can affect a person so significantly that it causes them to confine themselves to a single room for months on end.
-As with all anxiety disorder symptoms, this condition is of course hugely inappropriate because there is no real danger to justify the symptoms.
-When the person’s anxiety disorder subsides, agoraphobic feelings will subside and ultimately disappear entirely.
+As with all anxiety manifestations, this condition is of course hugely inappropriate because there is no real danger to justify the symptoms.

 Read also: How to Deal with Anxiety: Basics and Beyond